Alliedium/awesome-ansible/README.md

 ```
 nano ./hosts.yml
 ```
-4. Let's see the list of hosts and their variables using the ansible-inventory command, which is used to display or dump the configured inventory as Ansible sees it:
+* Let's see the list of hosts and their variables using the ansible-inventory command, which is used to display or dump the configured inventory as ansible sees it:
 ```
 ansible-inventory -i <path to hosts.yml> --list
 ```
-5. Check connectivity with hosts:
+* Check connectivity with hosts:
 ```
 ansible all -m ping -i inventory
 ```

-# 2. Playbook examples
+# 3. Playbook examples

 | Example | Details |
 |------|-------|